 The cooperation on energy policy between Germany and Jordan was first established in 2016 as an energy dialogue.
 In early 2019, the countries then decided to further their cooperation and roll out the environmentally sustainable, progressive and economical energy supply.
 The Energy Partnership was created as part of this as a central platform for dialogue on energy policy between Germany and Jordan.

 The project is part of the global programme on Supporting Bilateral Energy Partnerships in Developing Countries and Emerging Economies.
-The Deutsche Gesellschaft für Internationale Zusammenarbeit (GIZ) GmbH is supporting the German Federal Ministry for Economic Affairs and Energy (BMWi) in implementing and developing strategies for Energy Partnerships (EP) with Jordan as well as Algeria, Brazil, Chile, China, India, Morocco, Mexico, South Africa and Tunisia.
+The Deutsche Gesellschaft für Internationale Zusammenarbeit (GIZ) GmbH is supporting the German Federal Ministry for Economic Affairs and Climate Action (BMWK) in implementing and developing strategies for Energy Partnerships (EP) with Jordan as well as Algeria, Brazil, Chile, China, Ehtiopia, India, Morocco, Mexico, South Africa and Tunisia.
 GIZ is also involved in establishing new dialogue formats with other developing countries and emerging economies.

 The Jordanian-German Energy Partnership is driving the energy transition of both countries forward through constant political, economic, regulatory and technological exchange.